-Unfortunately, student loans are not dischargeable through bankruptcy.
+Unfortunately, student loans are not dis-chargeable through bankruptcy.
 Instead, individuals normally have to pay back their student loans in full.
-If you need to repay student loans, then you should talk with a skilled Brandon bankruptcy attorney at The Golden Law Group right away.
-Options may be available to help reduce the costs of your student loans and eventually pay off these substantial debts.
+If you need to repay student loans, then you should talk with a skilled bankruptcy attorney at The Golden Law Group right away to receive information about debt reduction.

 If you choose to file for Chapter 13 bankruptcy, you can organize the student loans you owe into a consolidated repayment plan.
 Your plan can be paid over the next three to five years.
 For many struggling debtors, this may help to reduce the pressure of regular payments on your loans.

 Putting your student debt into a repayment plan can also help you to reduce the costs of penalties and interest that would accumulate over the normal length of the debt.
 Without accruing interest, you could save thousands of dollars!
 Using this approach, you can ultimately set yourself up for the best possible recovery after a financial setback.

 There is an exception that exists regarding the rule of not discharging student loans.
 If you can demonstrate that it would be an undue hardship to pay your debts, then you may be able to get them discharged.